cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

  infrastructure with a few lines of code on your local Python notebook.
 During training, you can run commands to get updates on its training progress.

-  After training, you can store the model in Watson Machine Learning repository.
+  After training, you can store the model in the Watson Machine Learning repository.
 Then you can deploy the model by applying test data to the
     stored model.
 A prediction and the actual result will be returned[@sp20-516-252-model-deployment].